-Northland actively pursues new power development opportunities that encompass a range of clean technologies, including natural gas, wind, solar and hydro.
+Northland actively pursues new sustainable infrastructure opportunities that encompass a range of clean technologies, including natural gas, wind, solar and hydro.

-As of August 8, 2018, management continues to expect adjusted EBITDA in 2018 to be in the range of \$860 to \$930 million and free cash flow per share in 2018 to be in the range of \$1.70 to \$2.00.
+As of November 6, 2018, primarily due to the passage of three quarters, management has narrowed its guidance range for 2018 adjusted EBITDA to be in the range of \$870 to \$900 million (formerly, \$860 to \$930 million) and 2018 free cash flow per share to be in the range of \$1.75 to \$1.95 (formerly, \$1.70 to \$2.00).
+The narrowed range reflects Northland's year-to-date results including unusually lower than historical average offshore wind speeds in northern Europe for the first nine months of the year.